fusepoolP3/p3-any23-transformer/README.md

 ## Try it out

+The transformer can be started using the latest release that can be downloaded from the releases section.
+The executable jar file contains all the necessary dependencies.
+To start it, run the command

+    java -jar any23-transformer-any23-transformer-*.jar

+The transformer will be started and listen on it's default port 8303.

+As an example, a RDFa-document can be sent to the transformer (the document can be found [here](https://github.com/fusepoolP3/p3-any23-transformer/blob/master/src/test/resources/rdfa11.html)):

+ curl -v -X "POST" -H "Content-Type: text/html;charset=UTF-8" -T "rdfa11.html" \http://localhost:8303/

+After submitting this request, the transformer will answer with an URL where the response can be fetched:

+    HTTP/1.1 202 Accepted
+    Date: Mon, 06 Jul 2015 11:07:07 GMT
+    Location: /job/a7e3d269-55c0-40d6-9513-58bb2a966bd5

+Thus, by accessing `http://localhost:8303/job/a7e3d269-55c0-40d6-9513-58bb2a966bd5` the resulting RDF data should be returned.

 ## Compiling and Running

 This module uses Maven as build system.
 After obtaining the sources, build using